sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 <br/>

 ## Recent News
-- Congratulations to Avinash for winning Best Poster Award at photonics 2024 conference, IIT Kharagpur
+- Congratulations to Avinash for winning best poster award, Photonics 2024 conference, IIT Kharagpur
-- Congratulations to Bhoomija for winning Best Poster Award at WOPI 2024 conference, IIT Bombay
+- Congratulations to Bhoomija for winning best poster award, WOPI 2024 conference, IIT Bombay
 - Check out our recent work on <a href="https://doi.org/10.1364/OPTICA.494823" target="_blank">Period-doubled Floquet solitons </a> published in Optica.
 - IOE postdoc Dr. Shailja Sharma is joining our group.
 Welcome Shailja!
 - Welcome Trideb (Int.
 PhD) and Avinash (PhD), new members of our group!